Dengue vaccine: Economics

-In Indonesia, it costs about US$207 for the recommended three doses as of 2016.
+In Indonesia, Dengvaxia costs about US$207 for the recommended three doses as of 2016.
+Indonesia was the first country to approve Qdenga, in late 2022.

 Controversies

 Philippines

 The 2017 dengue vaccine controversy in the Philippines involved a vaccination program run by the Philippines Department of Health (DOH).
 The DOH vaccinated schoolchildren with Sanofi Pasteur's CYD-TDV (Dengvaxia) dengue vaccine.
 Some of the children who received the vaccine had never been infected by the dengue virus before.
 The program was stopped when Sanofi Pasteur advised the government that the vaccine could put previously uninfected people at a somewhat higher risk of a severe case of dengue fever.
 A political controversy erupted over whether the program was run with sufficient care and who should be held responsible for the alleged harm to the vaccinated children.